tylerthomasallen/docs/src/pages/resources/validation-tools.md

 * **Fastlane Plugin**: There is also a Fastlane plugin available [here](https://github.com/BranchMetrics/branch_io_cli#using-fastlane), should you prefer to use it instead.

 ### Prerequisites:
-1. Ensure that you’ve setup your Branch Dashboard using the instructions [here](https://docs.branch.io/pages/dashboard/integrate/), and have your Branch Key and Branch link domain handy.
+1. Ensure that you’ve set up your Branch Dashboard using the instructions [here](https://docs.branch.io/pages/dashboard/integrate/), and have your Branch Key and Branch link domain handy.
 2. An iOS project with which you’d like to integrate Branch.

 ### Installation